 We can turn away from the Antichrist world spirit by presenting our body a living sacrifice.
 We must not, as Paul said, be conformed to this world but transformed by the renewing of our mind.
 We can overcome the lusts of our flesh and spirit by confessing the unclean deeds we practice, as the Holy Spirit points them out to us, and then turning away from them with the Lord’s help.

 But how do we turn away from self-will?
 By attempting to do so we would be strengthening our will.

-We are never to bring pain on ourselves; to crucify ourselves.
+We are never to bring pain on ourselves, to crucify ourselves.
 Such an action is a symptom of religious self-will.
-Rather, we are to find joy in the Lord as much as we possibly can; and in times of suffering and denial, we wait patiently on the Lord, asking Him for release.
+Rather, we are to find joy in the Lord as much as we possibly can.
+In times of suffering and denial, we wait patiently on the Lord, asking Him for release.

 Learning to live as part of the Life of the Lord Jesus must be practiced each day.
 It is not at all impossible if we are willing and obedient.
 We take one small step at a time.